-First, my latest and hopefully greatest releases playlist.
-Below the latest greatest playlist, there’s a “Dave Yarin sings Billy Joel” section, followed by songs from my “Vocals by Dave Yarin – Greatest Hits From The Past” album; with thanks to Brian Lee of Grammy award winning Bob Ludwig’s Gateway Studios here in Maine for mixing and mastering a few of them.
+First, my latest releases playlist, followed by my 2024 Holiday playlist.
+Below those, there’s a “Dave Yarin sings Billy Joel” playlist, followed by an “Other Recent Releases” and “Vocals by Dave Yarin – Greatest Hits From The Past” playlists; with thanks to Brian Lee of Grammy award winning Bob Ludwig’s Gateway Studios here in Maine for mixing and mastering a few of those songs.
 Thanks to Adriana Balic for teaching me how to actually sing instead of yell, and finding the emotion in the songs.
 Thanks to my friends who listened.
 But big big thanks to my lovely wife Beth and awesome kids Jennifer and Michael for a lot of listening to the good, the bad, and yes the ugly at times; and some great feedback too!
 Michael (aka “Beatle”) – the LA music producer, engineer and entrepreneur – taught me a heckuva lot about singing and recording.
 He oughta know – it’s what he does.
 And thanks to you for listening!!

 Latest Releases